 - b.
 The notification shall describe: the nature of the service disruption; the extent of the service disruption's effect on reservations, bookings, or agreements to use or occupy the room or hotel services; and the right of a guest to cancel or terminate the reservation, booking, or agreement for the use or occupancy of the room or hotel services, with a refund if applicable and without the imposition of any fee, penalty, or other charge, as provided in subsections c. and d. of this section.
 If the notification is included in a communication containing other information, the notification shall be in a significantly larger font and different color than the remainder of the communication. - c.
-A hotel operator shall not impose any fee, penalty, or other charge, nor retain any deposit, in the event a guest, prior to checking in, cancels a reservation, booking, or agreement with the hotel operator for the use or occupancy of a room, if the guest's stay or room is, or could be, 1substantially1 affected by a service disruption during the guest's stay or use of a hotel service. - d.
+A hotel operator shall not impose any fee, penalty, or other charge, nor retain any deposit, in the event a guest, prior to checking in, cancels a reservation, booking, or agreement with the hotel operator for the use or occupancy of a room, if the guest's stay or room is, or could be, substantially affected by a service disruption during the guest's stay or use of a hotel service. - d.
 If a service disruption arises only after any guest of the room has checked in, the hotel operator shall prominently and clearly notify the guest of the service disruption within 24 hours of the disruption, as provided in subsection a. of this section.
 The notification shall specify the rights set forth in this subsection, pursuant to subsection b. of this section.
 The guests of the room or hotel service may terminate any reservation, booking, or agreement for the rental of the room or use of a hotel service, and the hotel operator shall not impose any fee, penalty, or other charge for the termination, nor retain any deposit related to any unused portion of the period of the reservation, booking, or agreement following the onset of the service disruption. - e.
-A hotel operator that violates or causes another person to violate a provision of this section or any rule promulgated pursuant to the section, shall be subject to a civil penalty collectible by the 1 [Department of Community] Division of Consumer 1 Affairs 1 [in a summary proceeding pursuant to the "Penalty Enforcement Law of 1999," P.L.1999, c.274 (C.2A:58-10 et seq.)] in the Department of Law and Public Safety 1, as follows: - (1) a civil penalty of \$500 for the first violation; - (2) a civil penalty of \$1,000 for the second violation issued for the same offense within a period of two years of the date of the first violation; - (3) a civil penalty of \$2,500 for the third violation issued for the same offense within a period of two years of the date of the first violation; and - (4) a civil penalty of \$5,000 for the fourth and each subsequent violation issued for the same offense within a period of two years of the date of the first violation. - The continuation of a violation shall constitute a separate offense for each successive day
+A hotel operator that violates or causes another person to violate a provision of this section or any rule promulgated pursuant to the section, shall be subject to a civil penalty collectible by the Division of Consumer Affairs in the Department of Law and Public Safety, as follows: - (1) a civil penalty of \$500 for the first violation; - (2) a civil penalty of \$1,000 for the second violation issued for the same offense within a period of two years of the date of the first violation: - (3) a civil penalty of \$2,500 for the third violation issued for the same offense within a period of two years of the date of the first violation; and

+(4) a civil penalty of \$5,000 for the fourth and each subsequent violation issued for the same offense within a period of two years of the date of the first violation.

+The continuation of a violation shall constitute a separate offense for each successive day.